playdougher/playdougher.github.io/src/20240718T195719--the-use-of-bashrc-file__bashrc.md

 zhihao@dust|/home/zhihao|$
 ```

-Cgrep function is similar to `bel`, which is used to grep process tree and choose one to notify when process finishes running.
+The `cgrep` function is similar to `bel`, it is used to grep the process tree and select a process to notify when it finishes running.
 ``` sh
 cgrep() {
     # Run the command and store the output in an array